 Uber lawsuits fall under the umbrella of motor vehicle accident lawsuits.
 They are brought by those who suffer injuries in an accident involving an Uber driver, and can be filed against Uber, the driver, or both.
 In some cases, Uber accident claims are brought against third-parties, such as the vehicle owner, or another driver involved in the accident.

-- Step 1: File a complaint against Uber, Lyft, or other rideshare app company
+Step 1: Initiating a Lawsuit against Uber, Lyft, or Other Rideshare Platforms

 How to Recover Damages in an Uber Car Accident